4 years ago

 Breast Cancer UK is pleased to announce the award of a new research grant to Dr Elisabete Silva.
-Dr Silva will examine the impact of complex mixtures of endocrine disrupting chemicals and a high saturated fat diet on early stages of breast cancer, using an exciting new three-dimensional breast cancer model system known as “Breast-on-chip”.
+Dr Silva will examine the impact of complex mixtures of endocrine disrupting chemicals and a high saturated fat diet on the early stages of breast cancer.
+The research will use an exciting new three-dimensional breast cancer model called “Breast-on-chip”.

-Dr Silva, along with colleagues, Drs Ruth MacKay, Sibylle Ermler and Emmanouil Karteris, have been awarded £43,360 to support the project, which will begin January 2020 and be carried out at Brunel University London.
+Dr Silva and colleagues Drs Ruth MacKay, Sibylle Ermler and Emmanouil Karteris have been awarded £43,360 to support the project.
+It will begin in January 2020 and be carried out at Brunel University London.

-Several studies support a link between a high fat diet and breast cancer, although this link is still debated as what lies behind this effect is unclear.
-A high fat diet may not on its own be a serious contributor to breast cancerbut its effect may be enhanced by the presence of EDCs in our bodies.
+Several studies support a link between a high-fat diet and breast cancer, although this link is still debated, as what lies behind this effect is unclear.
+A high-fat diet may not seriously contribute to breast cancer, but EDCs in our bodies may enhance its effect.
 The current project aims to address this knowledge gap.
-It will investigate the impact of complex mixtures of endocrine disrupting chemicals and saturated fats (as found in a high fact diet) on breast tissue development and growth and initiation of breast cancer.
+It will investigate the impact of complex mixtures of endocrine disrupting chemicals and saturated fats (as found in a high-fat diet) on breast tissue development and growth and initiation of breast cancer.

 Dr Silva’s research will use an innovative Breast-on-Chip methodology developed at Brunel University.
 It involves breast cells grown in three-dimensional culture in vitro.
 Different breast cell types are cultured in combination and subjected to a constant flow of media and nutrients designed to mimic the physical environment of breast tissue.
 This approach provides a more robust and representative alternative to current in vitro and in vivo methods.

-The research aims to understand the impact of combinations of chemical exposures and lifestyle factors on early stages of breast carcinogenesis.
-This will provide a framework for further public information and practical advice on ways to reduce exposure to factors that contribute to breast cancer risk.
+The research aims to understand the impact of combinations of chemical exposures and lifestyle factors on the early stages of breast carcinogenesis.
+This will provide a framework for further public information and practical advice on reducing exposure to factors contributing to breast cancer risk.